MaOdRo/google-homepage/README.md

-# Kurze Einfuehrung in CSS und HTML anhand der Erstellung der Google Startseite
+#Einfuehrung in CSS und HTML